 Greenville is a tiny town located in the state of New York.
 With a population of 688 people and just one neighborhood, Greenville is the 827th largest community in New York.
-Much of the housing stock in Greenville was built prior to World War II, making it one of the older and more historic towns in the country.
+Greenville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Greenville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Greenville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Greenville is a town of sales and office workers, managers, and service providers.
 There are especially a lot of people living in Greenville who work in sales jobs (19.59%), business and financial occupations (12.65%), and personal care services (9.39%).

 Also of interest is that Greenville has more people living here who work in computers and math than 95% of the places in the US.